DhyanMPatel/Js-Vnnovate/JavaScript/14_Document/getElement_querySelector.md

 - `elem.querySelector(css)` returns the first element for the given CSS selector.
 - It’s faster and also shorter to write

+# Matches
+- `elem.matches(css)` returns true if the element matches the given CSS selector
   ```html
   <a href="http://example.com/file.zip">...</a>
   <a href="http://ya.ru">...</a>